Statistical Tests for Replacing Human Decision Makers with Algorithms: Synthetic Data Analysis

-In our empirical data set, only a small fraction of doctors lie above the machine ROC curve.
-The statistical combination of the machine algorithm and the doctor decisions results in aggregate FPR/TPR pairs that are still below the machine ROC curve.
-The implication of the Jensen's inequality discussed in sections \ref{introduction} and \ref{theorysection} is a compounding factor that likely also contributes to the combined aggregate FPR/TPR pair lying below the machine ROC curve.
-In particular, even if we replace every doctor by the machine algorithm, unless the replacement threshold is identical for all doctors, i.e., unless the same point on the machine ROC curve is used to replace all doctors, the combined aggregate FPR/TPR pair will still necessarily be below the machine ROC curve because of the Jensen's inequality arguments in sections \ref{introduction} and \ref{theorysection}.
-The end points of the replacement paths in Figure \ref{fg:ai-doctors-bayesian-score} correspond to replacing all doctors by the machine algorithm.
-As can be seen in these diverging endpoints, the algorithms that we implemented typically result in using different points on the machine ROC curve to replace different doctors.
+In our empirical dataset, only a small fraction of doctors lie above the machine ROC curve.
+Combining the machine algorithm and the doctor decisions results in aggregate FPR/TPR pairs that are still below the machine ROC curve.
+In addition, Jensen's inequality (elaborated in section \ref{Discussion: incentives and costs}) likely contributes to the combined aggregate FPR/TPR pair lying below the machine ROC curve.
+Even if we replace every doctor by the machine algorithm, unless the same point on the machine ROC curve is used to replace all doctors, the combined aggregate FPR/TPR pair is necessarily below the machine ROC curve.
+The end points of the replacement paths in Figure \ref{fg:ai-doctors-bayesian-score-300} correspond to replacing all doctors by the machine algorithm.
+The algorithms that we implemented use different points on the machine ROC curve to replace doctors.
+These points also differ across different doctors.
 In order for the combined aggregate FPR/TPR pair to be above the machine ROC curve, it is necessary that a sizable portion of the original doctor diagnoses lie above the machine ROC curve.

-Aside from the context of the current empirical data set, it is conceivable that other data sets might exist where a significant portion of human decision makers correctly use private information not available to the machine algorithm.
+While not the case in the NFPC dataset, other datasets might exist where a significant portion of human decision makers correctly use private information not available to the machine algorithm.
 Figure \ref{fg:example_bayesian_good_combination} reports the results from a synthetic data analysis where the combined aggregate FPR/TPR pair between doctors and the machine algorithm lies above the machine ROC curve.